Reykjavik: compact, colorful and exciting

 Top things to do in Reykjavik

-We recommended just few attractions for Reykjavik and there are certainly more things to see.
+We recommended just few attractions here and there are certainly more things to do in Reykjavik.
 If your time and budget allows it, you should definitely visit all mentioned landmarks and try to do the tour around Golden Circle, as this will be quick preview of what Iceland can offer.
 There are also several short tours from Reykjavik, such as ATV Adventure and Northern Lights Tour, Jokulsarlon Glacier Lagoon Boat Tour or 3-Hour Lava Cave Tour.

 If you are visiting during Christmas time there are several New Year bonfire and fireworks tours worth booking.